-Each month we publish Market Wrap, a summary of the previous month’s economic highlights.
+Each month we publish Market Wrap, a summary of the previous month’s local and international economic highlights.

 - With inflation at 40-year highs in the US and UK and at a 60-year high in Europe, central bank policy remained front and centre of attention globally.